chamele0n1c/WiFi-Bye/README.md

 This WiFi Jamming utlity utilizes Python and Aircrack-ng software

 # Startup How To(s):
-To get started: you will want first off to be running:
+To get started: you will first off want to use:
  - ParrotSec Linux OS
  - Kali Linux OS